LesEDK/alx-low_level_programming/0x00-hello_world/README.md

 Script that runs a C file through the preprocessor and save the result into another, C-file name saved in variable and output saved in the file c
+Script that compiles C file(variable $CFILE) but does not link.
+Output should be named the same as CFILE but with extension .o instead of .c